Watch a Sneak Peek of Joe Biden on the Season Premiere of 'VICE'

 Videos by VICE

-The new season of VICE premieres tonight—Friday, March 6—at 11PM on HBO.
+The new season of VICE premiered Friday, March 6 at 11PM on HBO.